ShibamRoy9826/easyfeh/README.md

                                 turned on)
     easyfeh -random          -> Sets a random wallpaper from the internet -use-internet
+    easyfeh -random          -> Sets a random wallpaper from wallpapers downloaded from internet -use-down
     easyfeh [some_img_path]  -> Sets an image as wallpaper (supported formats : jpg, jpeg, png, pnm, tiff, bmp, gif) easyfeh -reset-hist      -> Resets the wallpaper history (Keeps the last used wallpaper) easyfeh -reset-walls     -> Deletes all wallpapers downloaded from internet